estherbra/Netflix-project/README.md

 <br/>

 2. Second step consists in create the database on Azure SQL and set up the firewall rules to include your Google Colab IP.
-(You can discover your Google Colab IP using "!curl ipecho.net/plain" on the notebook itself) Still in the database, you have to create a Schema and a table to receive the data, this step can be found on "Step 2" folder.
+(You can discover your Google Colab IP using "!curl ipecho.net/plain" on the notebook itself).
+Still in the database, you have to create a Schema and a table to receive the data, this step can be found on "Step 2" folder.
 <br/>

 3. Third step is to create a json file with your credentials of Azure database and upload on the session storage, the purpose is to don't expose your credentials on code.